codophilic/Learn-Java/OOPS.md

 ![alt text](image-43.png)
 ![alt text](image-44.png)

-- Java compiler automatically suggest to add a try-catch block, why so? because our string may or may not be in proper date format.
+- Java compiler automatically suggest to add a try-catch block or use throws, why so? because our string may or may not be in proper date format.
 This would lead to ParseException.

 ```
 import java.text.DateFormat;